bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_4.markdown

 The data flow was from the database to the user.

-\newpage

 In real world the user data comes from the user so we cannot create them in the rails console or in the database directly.
 In the next lesson we will see how we can capture data from the view provided by the user and save it in the database.

-## Exercise ##

-Go to the rails server log terminal, what is the http verb used to make the request for displaying all the articles?
-What is the resource that was requested?

 \newpage